-$^{^{59}}$ Pirson (2019) proposes a program for management theory with "promoting dignity related theorizing ... and making a concerted effort to broadening our epistemological basis."
-(Pirson (2019), 53).
-The program promotes a normative basis linked with Sen (1999) and Nussbaum (2011) for a radical change in the provision of capability globally and with McCloskey (2022) around the success and failure of economic development.
-Pirson, Piedmont, and Nagy (2023) backs the program with an inventory dedicated to understanding what might be called a growth mindset of human dignity.
+60 Pirson (2019) proposes a program for management theory with "promoting dignity related theorizing... and making a concerted effort to broadening our epistemological basis."
+(Pirson 2019, p.
+53).
+The program promotes a normative basis linked with Sen (1999) and Nussbaum (2011) for a radical change in the provision of capability globally and with McCloskey (2022) around the success and failure of economic develop-

-$^{^{60}}$ In the polymorphic world of interpersonal relationships the number of pairs of reciprocating relationships is n(n-1)/2 where n is the number of persons, and double this for each reciprocation.
-Thus a 3 person team can have 3(2) = 6 communications.
-With each person a pod or partition of an individual's 4 levels of consciousness (experience, understanding, judgment, decision), the number of potential communicating components (e.g., person A's understanding with person B's experience) quadruples.
-For the 3 person team, there are $6 \times 4 = 24$ possible intentional connections at any given time.
-No wonder there are practicalities desires, what the organization as a "community of persons" dynamically move toward is the good of rational judgment and responsible choice, and community is ultimately moral, where moral means both for the other person and consistency of knowing and doing, community.
+Each set of operations is included and presupposed in the other.61 The good which is what the manager desires, what the organization as a "community of persons" dynamically move toward is the good of rational judgment and responsible choice, and community is ultimately moral, where moral means both for the other person and consistency of knowing and doing, community.
 But the good of rational and responsible choice include hard fought for goods of order that in turn harmonize goods of desire.
 In the same way the moral community is built on intellectual and cultural communities that flesh out the common funds of meaning as understanding and rational judgments.
-These common funds compound themselves into traditional systems
+These common funds compound themselves into traditional systems of beliefs about the description, explanation and the affirmation of experiences in the community.
+The common funds of knowledge and action consistent with knowledge are the root of organizational culture.62

-However we express it, human knowing is not authentic human living.62 There can be no authentic human living and thus no answers to the question "is this worthwhile?" if knowing is not objective.
+However we express it, human knowing is not authentic human living.63 There can be no authentic human living and thus no answers to the question "is this worthwhile?" if knowing is not objective.
 We know personally and in the community of persons objectively insofar as we are not inattentive, not unintelligent about our perceiving, hypothesizing and model making, not unreasonable about what we think is true, and not irresponsible about what we finally choose to do.
 We thus discover a distinction between managing people and treating them as authentic persons.
 To manage people we need only confront them with their inattention to data, unintelligent hypotheses, and unreasonable judgments of fact, and with the practical wisdom of tactful decisiveness.
-To treat people as authentic persons we need to be present, initially for awareness-raising, but more importantly, to enable their achievement of the goods of desire, order, reason, and value in the context of organization, community, and culture.
+To treat people as authentic persons we need to be